AlgoTradingHub/theplatform-book/source/reference/attr.md

 o)
 ```

-To drop index, use a null symbol in amend:
+To drop an index, use a null symbol in amend:

 ```o
 o)a:(+:)`a`b`c!(1 2 3;1 2 3;1 2 3); @[`a;,`a`b;~[#];`g];